-Let’s see the top 10 differences between Chapter 11 vs Chapter 13.
+Let’s see the top 10 differences between Chapter 11 vs. Chapter 13 bankruptcy.

 - A chapter 11 debtor can take months to file a plan and make payments.
-However, under chapter 13 a payment plan must be surrender within 15 days of filing petition.
+However, a chapter 13 debtor must surrender a payment plan within 15 days of filing the petition.

-- Under Chapter 11 the debtor has more freedom and as no trustee is appointed in comparison to Chapter 13.
+- Under Chapter 11, the debtor has more freedom as no trustee is appointed than Chapter 13.

 Chapter 11 vs Chapter 13 Comparative Table